pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

    If object map insertion could be done in parallel on multiple threads, throughput scalability would improve greatly.

-3. The object map is implemented using a bitmapped trie with compressed nodes and a path cache.
+4. The object map is implemented using a bitmapped trie with compressed nodes and a path cache.
    Indeces are the object addresses and they are mapped to metadata including the object reference count.
 This was the author's first Rust code and should be forgiven.<br/><br/>
    The use of the trie might also be improved on: while there is a trie path cache, on average, each object lookup requires multiple pointer indirections.

-4. Mo-gc retains the default Rust allocator, jemalloc, rather than implementing its own allocator.
+5. Mo-gc retains the default Rust allocator, jemalloc, rather than implementing its own allocator.
    The object map essentially duplicates jemalloc's internal radix trie, increasing the number of clock cycles for dropping dead objects.
 Maintaining a separate object map also increases memory requirements.

-5. Use-after-free conditions detailed in the next section.
+6. Coherence issues between the mutator and GC threads detailed in the next section.

-### <a name="conc"></a>Journal as Write Barrier
+### <a name="conc"></a>Incoherence

-The limitations of the journal as a write barrier are evident in two premature object deallocation scenarios.
+In short, the limitations of the current implementation of the journal as a write barrier are the same set of problems that are overcome by an incremental garbage collector's write barrier.

-#### The First
+#### Journal as Write Barrier

 There is a use-after-free condition in the current implementation where, during the mark phase of collection, the mutator reads a pointer from the heap, roots it, and then overwrites the